 What makes Saw VI somewhat more enjoyable than many of the preceding four films is its determination to make a social message about soulless business-people (an apt message for the 2008-9 Recession if there ever was one).
 The opening scene has two moneylenders being forced to cut a literal pound of flesh off from themselves as punishment for their usurious practices.
 The main thrust of the film is about Peter Outerbridge, the head of an American medical insurance company, being forced to confront the consequences of his companys policies that included having a team hired to find hair-splitting reasons for cutting peoples coverage off.
 Try and imagine Saw VI as being a Torture Porn version of Michael Moores Sicko (2007) and it suddenly gains another entire level of black amusement.

 Saw VI saw the entry of Kevin Greutert, previously an editor on all the other films in the series.
-Greutert went on to direct Saw 3D, followed by the original horror films Jessabelle (2014) and Visions (2015).
+Greutert went on to direct Saw 3D, followed by the original horror films Jessabelle (2014), Visions (2015)and Jackals (2017).